-Our focus will embrace the flowers, the weather and elemental energy of late Winter/early Spring, contemplating how this affects us and how we may create a design to hold a positive affirmation for ourselves/family/community at this time.
+Our focus will embrace the nature and elemental energy of late summer/early autumn, contemplating how this affects us and how we may create a design to hold a positive affirmation for ourselves/family/community at this time

 We will be working with octagonal geometry, the qualities of Four-ness and Eight-ness, taking inspiration from Celtic and Islamic art, Goddess symbolism and teachings of the Native American Medicine Wheel.

 Suitable for beginners and those with previous experience

 Materials are provided, but do bring your own brushes, pencils, ruler and compass if you prefer.

 Anne is a freelance artist and teacher based in Wales, UK.
 She has quietly painted mandalas for most of her adult life.